Do you have kittens available?

 For those approved applicants who are not local to us and interested, we are more than happy to schedule a time in advance for a FaceTime virtual visit.

-For those interested, we will also send you an invite to a private Facebook group where you can share photos, videos, and updates with others who have previously purchased a kitten from our cattery.
+For those interested, we can also send an invite to our private Facebook group, Lake View Coons Graduates & Retirees, where you can share photos, videos, and updates with others who have previously purchased a kitten or retired breeding cat from our cattery.

 What is the average size of a Maine Coon Cat?